The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 In matrix form, it is easily shown that the system of equations to solve is

 where $\chi = (I-P)x$, $D_v = \diag(v_1,...,v_N)$, and

 In this case, we could not find $x'$ mathematically, since we have to find a root of a system of $N$ coupled quadratic equations, which is a problem in the realm of geometric algebra.
 Concerning the possibility of making approximations, from our numerical experiments, neither the coupling term $\gamma D_{\chi} W x'$ nor the quadratic term can be neglected.
-Moreover, for the parameters $a = 5$, $b = 13$, $c = 10/3$, $d = 30$ (with corresponding values $F = 5, B = 3, C = 3, K = 10$ in Ref.~\cite{Sanhedrai2022}), $\gamma \in [0.5, 3]$ and the human gut microbiome network \cite{Lim2020, Sanhedrai2022} (parameters that yields a hysteresis for the global observables equilibrium points as in Fig.~\ref{fig:bifurcations_3}c), the dynamics is not bounded above by 1.
+Moreover, for the parameters $a = 5$, $b = 13$, $c = 10/3$ (or $c = 1$), $d = 30$, $\gamma \in [0.5, 3]$ and the human gut microbiome network \cite{Lim2020, Sanhedrai2022}, the dynamics is not bounded above by 1.
 Since the alignment error is not a relative error, it can thus take very high values.
 Even if it's not a problem in itself, to be coherent with the dynamics in the three previous example, we rescale $x_i$ and $t$ in the dynamics to have trajectories approximately bounded between 0 and 1 and to normalize the human gut microbiome network by its largest singular value $\sigma_1 = 171$.
-To achieve that, we have generated trajectories for the given set of parameters above and we found that the trajectories are (safely) bounded by 30, and so we set $x_i \mapsto x_i/30$.
+To achieve that, we have generated trajectories for the given set of parameters above and we found that the trajectories are (safely) bounded by 30 given, and so we set $x_i \mapsto x_i/30$.
 Thus, with $t \mapsto 20\,\sigma_1\,t$, we get the differential equations

 where the parameters are redefined such that $a\mapsto a/T \approx 5\times10^{-5}$, $d\mapsto d/T \approx 0.01$, $b\mapsto bd/T \approx 0.1$, $c \mapsto cd^2/T \approx 0.9$, $\gamma\mapsto \gamma d/20 \in [0.5, 4.5]$, and $\hat{W} = W/\sigma_1$.